 Bennet Hayes is a regular contributor for RTC.
 You can find him @HoopsTraveler on Twitter.
-He filed this report from Tuesday’s game in Atlanta between Georgia Tech and North Carolina.
+Night Line runs on weeknights during the season, highlighting a major storyline development from that day’s games.